Marital coercion: Abolition

 In 1977, the Law Commission recommended that the defence of marital coercion should be abolished altogether.
 They said that they did not consider it to be appropriate to modern conditions.
 However no action was taken until after Vicky Pryce advanced the defence of marital coercion at her 2013 trial for perverting the course of justice.
 She argued that she falsely accepted penalty points under the coercion of her former husband and Liberal Democrat Secretary of State for Energy and Climate Change Chris Huhne MP.
 Her use of the defence was unsuccessful, and she was unanimously convicted on 7 March 2013.
 In 2014, the government announced the defence would be abolished.

 Example from the 18th century

 Mary Day was acquitted of theft committed in obedience to her husband at the Old Bailey on 14 January 1732.

 Outside the United Kingdom

 In the United States, the defense formerly existed in most jurisdictions.
 It has since been abolished in several states, including those adopting or influenced by the Model Penal Code, section 2.09(3) of which expressly ends the presumption and abolishes the defense.

 In Ireland the case of State (DPP) v Walsh and Conneely in 1981 found that presumption of marital coercion had not survived the enactment of the 1937 Constitution and so the defence is no longer available there.

-By the Crimes (Amendment) Act 1924, paragraph 4 of Schedule 3 to the Crimes Act 1900 abolished the defence in New South Wales, Australia.
+The Crimes (Amendment) Act 1924, paragraph 4 of Schedule 3 to the Crimes Act 1900 abolished the defence in New South Wales, Australia.